 Authentic Online Astrologers

 Every human astrologer has a different style and approach to chart interpretation and forecasting.
-Listed below, in alphabetical order, are 12 legitimate, hard-working astrologers.
-I've talked with or emailed most of them.
-They genuinely write original daily, weekly, and/or monthly forecasts.
+Listed below, in alphabetical order, are legitimate, hard-working astrologers who publish online.
+I've talked with or emailed most of them, and they genuinely write original daily, weekly, and/or monthly forecasts.
 Their forecasts are free and written in English.
 The links are to their columns, not necessarily their homepages.

 - Jacqueline Bigar (USA)